gosquadron/squadron/docs/gettingstarted.rst

     $ squadron daemon

 It’s really that easy.
-Any node running the Squadron daemon will pull down your changes over the next 30 minutes.
+Any node running the Squadron daemon will pull down your changes over the next 30 seconds.

-You can configure logging for the daemon using the system config file described here [reference userguide->system config]
+You can configure the poll interval and logging for the daemon using the system config file described
+here:
+:userguide:`global-configuration`

 More environments
 -----------------